 As for my collage work, I use photography to record my observations and experiences and over the years have acquired a vast catalog of images, original and found.
 The images are used for reference tools in the studio but also to create stand-alone works of art.
 Using computer software to manipulate, combine photographs and add compositional elements I create complex compositions that suggest a narrative although none is intended.
 The process of creating my collages is an intuitive process of selection, composition design, and refinement.

-In the studio, this sensory information is filtered through an intuitive process of building and painting, resulting in art that maps the fluid, non-linear experience of the cycles of nature--cycles that continuously invite the opportunity for revelation and discovery.
+By observing and collecting images, experiences, emotional responses, and ideas inspired by the natural world, I record the intimate patterns and forces that nature enacts on the environment - the textures, rhythms, symmetry and asymmetry, the essences of nature’s abstract forms.
+This is the raw material for my art.
+In the studio, this sensory information is filtered through an intuitive process of building forms, painting, and processing personal and found photography resulting in art that maps the fluid, non-linear experience of the cycles of life, cycles that continuously invite the opportunity for revelation and discovery.